josephamcdonald/NewzySport/README.md

 ### Custom sport "Newzys!"

-Newzy Sport is based upon the Newsy news app!
+Newzy Sport is based upon the Newsy app!

 ## Getting Started

-Obtain your API key from News API and reference it inside your global gradle.properties file. i.e. apiKeyNewsAPI="your api key here"
+Obtain your API key from News API and provide it in the app settings.

 (https://newsapi.org/register)